bitsofcotton/goki_check_cc/README.md

 ![photosample pseudo bumpmap](https://files.limpid-intensity.info/photosample-bump.jpeg)

 # Being examined
-It is searching that can we convert 3d model into the forests that is the center lines of metaball and depth.
+It is searching that can we convert 3d model into the forests that is the center lines of metaball and depth simply.